sam-levy/sentinel/README.md

 ![Sentinel](sentinel.png)

 Sentinel is a top-secret ultra-sophisticated CIA tool for counter-espionage missions.
-In the hands of a highly skilled agent, Sentinel can be used to collect and analyze valuable information about intelligence activities of enemy nations inside sovereign frontiers.
+In the hands of a highly skilled agent, Sentinel can be used to collect and analyze valuable information about intelligence activities of enemy nations inside borders.
 ## Installation
 ### Elixir